 Michael is also a founding member of PwC's GLBT Partner Advisory Board, a group of nine openly gay partners from across the U.S. who work with the firm's Office of Diversity to set the GLBT inclusion strategy for the firm.
 As a result of the Board's initiatives, PwC has been ranked in DiversityInc's list of "Top 10 Companies for LGBT Employees" and has scored 100% on the HRC's Corporate Equality Index for each of the past four years.
 PwC supports active GLBT employee groups in 12 major cities across the country, and for more than 14 years has provided full and equivalent insurance benefits for same-sex domestic partners.
 PricewaterhouseCoopers is recognized as a long-time diversity leader in Corporate America, and has received Out & Equal's Significant Achievement Award and Point Foundation's Inspiration Award.

 Michael and his identical twin were born in Stuttgart, Germany and were raised in suburbs of Boston.
-He later graduated from Providence College (valedictorian in the School of Business) in 1986 with a B.S. in Accounting and currently is a member several industry and professional organizations, including the AICPA and the Massachusetts Society of Certified Public Accountants.
-Michael is a twenty-year resident of the South End in Boston, a restaurateur, and an ardent supporter of other LGBT non-profit organizations.
+He later graduated from Providence College (valedictorian in the School of Business) in 1986 with a B.S. in accounting and currently is a member several industry and professional organizations, including the AICPA and the Massachusetts Society of Certified Public Accountants.
+Michael is a twenty-year resident of the South End in Boston, a restaurateur, and an ardent supporter of other LGBTQ non-profit organizations.